MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 Where $ T_{s0} = T_a = $ starting ambient temperature

-Finally, to calculate the ambient tranfer coefficients, the hotend is heated to a steady state sensor temperature, $ T_s $ and the ambient transfer coefficient is given by (from eq.
+Finally, to calculate the ambient transfer coefficients, the hotend is heated to a steady state sensor temperature, $ T_s $ and the ambient transfer coefficient is given by (from eq.
 12):

 $$ h_a = \dfrac{P}{T_s - T_{s0}} $$